 The QDFCs use the CMS Certification Number (CCN) as a primary provider identifier for quality measurement purposes.
 A valid CCN must be exactly 6 characters long.
-All of the digits must be a number except for the 6th digit, which can be 'F' indicating special purpose facilities.
+All but the first digit and last digit must be a number.
+The 6th digit can be an 'F', which indicates special purpose facilities.
 The middle 2 digits of the provider number indicate the type of the facility.
 Invalid provider numbers are deleted.